-- 1. Describe the scope and authority to be exercised by the pharmacist.
-(If requesting authority to initiate drug therapy, pharmacist must include credential verification.) - 2.
-Indicate any restrictions placed on the use of certain types or classes of drugs or drug therapies under this agreement.
-(Note: Schedule II drugs are excluded by these rules.) - 3.
-If appropriate, indicate any diagnosis which are specifically included or excluded under this agreement. - 4.
-Attach any protocols or guidelines to be used in decision making or other activities contemplated under this agreement.
-This must include a protocol for treating acute allergic or other adverse reactions related to drug therapy. - 5.
-Describe approved situations, if any, in which the notification time limit may be extended beyond twenty-four hours (not to exceed seventy-two hours).
+- Describe the scope and authority to be exercised by the pharmacist.
+(If requesting authority to initiate drug therapy, pharmacist must include credential verification.) - Indicate any restrictions placed on the use of certain types or classes of drugs or drug therapies under this agreement.
+(Note: Schedule II drugs are excluded by these rules.) - If appropriate, indicate any diagnoses which are specifically included or excluded under this agreement. - Attach any protocols or guidelines to be used in decisionmaking or other activities contemplated under this agreement.
+This must include a protocol for treating acute allergic or other adverse reactions related to drug therapy. - Describe approved situations, if any, in which the notification time limit may be extended beyond twenty-four hours (not to exceed seventy-two hours).